-&lt;sup>10 Needless to say, our examples are mentioned, not used.
-We fail to include pictures to reduce any offensiveness.
+13 Needless to say, our examples are mentioned, not used.
+We refrain from including pictures to reduce any offensiveness.
 We apologize for any offense these examples may cause despite these precautions.

 - (43) There's plenty of implicit bias, but... - a. if I were really prejudiced against Asian people, I wouldn't hire a ELONGATED-EYES. - => the speaker is prejudiced against Asian people - b. if I were really prejudiced against gay people, I wouldn't hire a EFFEMINATE-HAND. - => the speaker is prejudiced against gay people - c. if I were really prejudiced against handicapped people, I wouldn't hire a HANDICAPPED-HAND. - => the speaker is prejudiced against people with physical disabilities